cyrusdiego/VR-Bento-Arm/DevelopmentLog_PersonalNotes.md

 - created singeloton pattern so that the udp connection is like a global variable storing the byte array results there and the other objects can access it

+**June 21**
+*TODO*
+    - meeting with Rory, Quinn, and Riley to discuss packet design (DONE)

+*TODO FOR WEEK*
+    - implement packet
+        - test timing
+        - test check sum
+        - check cpu and memory usage
+    - change GUI to add connection to Unity
+    - Organize code in brachIOplexus
+    - use array for the rotation storage
+- Designer was "fixed"
+    -> open from file explorer not through visual studio (2017)
+- NOTE::: should configure two way comms so that when unity is paused or stopped, sends packet to disconnect